 Medicine is an inexact science but Wilson’s Temperature Syndrome is remarkably “cut and dry.”
 Wilson’s Temperature Syndrome is very recognizable and it responds predictably and reproducibly well to proper treatment.

 You may be wondering whether you or someone you know has Wilson’s Temperature Syndrome, or how you can get good medical treatment for it.

 How can you know for sure whether you will respond well to treatment for Wilson’s Temperature Syndrome?
 You can’t, but you can try it and see.
 Does Wilson’s Temperature Syndrome sound like what you’ve been going through?
 Low body temperatures produce very recognizable symptoms and circumstances.
-You may thoroughly recognize yourself in the patient book, Wilson’s Temperature Syndrome – - A Reversible Thyroid Problem which describes the syndrome in much more detail than this web site or the patient success stories (this book is described in more detail in the store, you can also read it free online here) or, you can buy it on Amazon.com.
+You may thoroughly recognize yourself in the patient book, Wilson’s Temperature Syndrome – – A Reversible Thyroid Problem which describes the syndrome in much more detail than this web site or the patient success stories.
+You can read it free online here) or, you can buy it on Amazon.com.

 Like depression, migraines, panic attacks, anxiety, irregular periods, PMS, impotence, menopause, and many (if not most) other conditions, Wilson’s Temperature Syndrome is a clinical diagnosis.
 A clinical diagnosis is one that is based on signs a doctor can see in an examination and symptoms that the patients report, not on tests.

 If it sounds like Wilson’s Temperature Syndrome may be your problem and there is no other great explanation for your classic low thyroid symptoms, you might consider trying proper T3 therapy.
 The most convincing evidence you will have that you were suffering from Wilson’s Temperature Syndrome will be when your temperature improves and your symptoms disappear with proper treatment.